 Find Some Mum Friends

 If you are a stay-at-home mum, it can be difficult to find adult company during the day – particularly if all your friends are at work.
-There are numerous “meet-a-mum” sites online where you can look for friend in your area.
+There are numerous “meet-a-mum” sites online where you can look for friends in your area.
 Or why not see if any of your Facebook friends live close to you and invite them for a coffee?

 Talk To Someone About Any Relationship Problems